hipe/tmx/lib/skylab/brazen/doc/issues/024-the-action-narrative.md

 when the action receives a potential event (eg from one of its collaborating actors), we call our received selective listener with the same channel, and if it wants the event we wrap it.

+## visiting:

+### :[#023.A]:

+this tag tracks the experiment (fruitful so far) of using `expression` as a special, "magical" level-2 channel name. "events" on this channel are assumed not to have representation thru event objects but rather are assuemd to be "expressions" that express themselves into the expression context in the block when called.

+### :[#023.B]:

+`data` as similar to above, but what is assumed of the block is that it produces some arbitrary `x` that the client must do something with (typically "manually").